AboladeTikristi/LITA_Data_Analysis_Project-Customer_Data-_Analysis/README.md

 ### Data Sources
 ---
-The Primary Source of this data was provided by the Incubator Hub and can be gotten [here](https://docs.google.com/spreadsheets/d/1urd2IUb7pRdGq8uHZ1njgDbtaCh4GCwF/edit?usp=drive_link&ouid=114961730859133220198&rtpof=true&sd=true)
+The Incubator Hub provided the Primary Source of this data and can be gotten [here](https://docs.google.com/spreadsheets/d/1urd2IUb7pRdGq8uHZ1njgDbtaCh4GCwF/edit?usp=drive_link&ouid=114961730859133220198&rtpof=true&sd=true)

 ### Tools Used
 ---